EcoG-io/iso15118/README.md

 ## IPv6 WARNING

-For the system to work locally, the network interface needs to have an IPv6 link-local address assigned.
+For the system to work locally, the network interface needs to have an IPv6 local-link address assigned.

-For Docker, the `docker-compose.yml` was configured to create an `IPv6` network called `ipv6_net`, which enables the containers to acquire a link-local address - this is required to establish an ISO 15118 communication.
+For Docker, the `docker-compose.yml` was configured to create an `IPv6` network called `ipv6_net`, which enables the containers to acquire a local-link address - this is required to establish an ISO 15118 communication.
 This configuration is fine if the user wants to test, in isolation, the EVCC and SECC, and allow ISO 15118 communication.
 This configuration works for both Linux and BSD systems.

-However, the usage of an internal `ipv6_net` network, in Docker, does not allow the host to reach link-local addresses.
+However, the usage of an internal `ipv6_net` network, in Docker, does not allow the host to reach local-link addresses.
 This would pose a problem, as it would require the application to use the global link address, which is not supported by ISO 15118.

 The solution is to use the `network_mode: host` feature of Docker, which replicates the host network topology within the Docker world, ie the containers and the host share the same network.
-This way, Docker can directly access the virtual network interface created by the HomePlug Green PHY module, making it possible to use the link-local address.
+This way, Docker can directly access the virtual network interface created by the HomePlug Green PHY module, making it possible to use the local-link address.

 Currently, `network_mode: host` just works within Linux environments [^5] [^6].
 Since the Switch team relies mostly on MacOS and this project is on a development stage,